LrWm3/gst-tracer-otel/tracer/prometheus/README.md

 gstreamer_element_latency_sum_count{element="identity0",sink_pad="identity0.sink",src_pad="fakesrc0.src"} 7819315483
 ```

-## Collecting Metrics via the `request-metrics` Signal
+## Collecting Metrics via the `metrics` Signal

 > Requires building against GStreamer 1.18 or later to use `gst_tracing_get_active_tracers()`.

-Alternatively, you can pull metrics on demand within your application using the `request-metrics` signal.
+Alternatively, you can pull metrics on demand within your application using the `metrics` signal.
 This allows
 for dynamic retrieval of metrics without needing an HTTP server & can be used to merge metrics into upstream
 Prometheus exporters.